-- Speak to your mentor or other registered midwife - Take the name of the person you are speaking to

-- Inform them of the reason for the absence - Inform them when you intend to return
+- Speak to your practice assessor or clinical supervisor or other registered midwife. - Take the name of the person you are speaking to. - Inform them of the reason for the absence. - Inform them when you intend to return.

 You should email practiceabsence@uwe.ac.uk or call 0117 32 83283 and leave a message with your name, contact number, current placement details and reason for your absence.
 Calls are not routinely returned from this number.
-If you wish to speak to someone, you should call the Practice Support Line on 0117 32 81152
+If you wish to speak to someone, you should call the Practice Support Line on 0117 32 81152.

-Practice Hours
+Practice hours

-Placement lengths have been carefully worked out in order to give you the best possible opportunity to pass the required learning outcomes.
+Placement lengths have been carefully worked out to give you the best possible opportunity to pass the required learning outcomes.
 Students must complete all the hours stated for the placement over the time period specified.
-It is not acceptable to 'bank' extra hours worked in order to shorten the length of the placement.
-In order to meet the Nursing and Midwifery Council (NMC) requirements for registration, every student is required to complete a minimum of 2,500 hours of clinical practice over 68 weeks of the programme.
+It is not acceptable to 'bank' extra hours worked to shorten the length of the placement.
+To meet the Nursing and Midwifery Council (NMC) requirements for registration, every student is required to complete a minimum of 2,300 hours of clinical practice over the course of the programme.
 Without certification of these hours, you will be delayed in qualifying and will not be able to register as a midwife.
 If you cannot meet this requirement before the scheduled end of the course, you will have to make up hours to the required total.
-This includes any time missed through sickness / absence, special leave, jury service, compassionate leave or authorised absence.
+This includes any time missed through sickness / absence, special leave, jury service, compassionate leave, or authorised absence.

-All clinical placement hours count as practice hours, inclusive of: Trust or organisation inductions and training, or Peer Assisted Learning sessions for practice (PALS), work based learning days (midwifery).
-You will therefore need to sign a register when you attend these days and have the timesheet signed by an academic member of staff facilitating UWE days or sessions.
-Failure to get timesheets signed both in practice and in University will result in these hours being counted as absence and you will be required to 'make up' any deficit in hours.
-Hours missed from non-attendance at WBL, will be made up in practice settings.
+All clinical placement hours count as practice hours, inclusive of Trust or organisation inductions and training.
+You will therefore need to sign a register when you attend these days and have the timesheet signed for these sessions.
+Failure to get timesheets signed will result in these hours being counted as absence and you will be required to 'make up' any deficit in hours.
+Hours missed from nonattendance at Work base clinical seminars, will be made up in practice settings.